 What is a business chequing account?

-Businesses need an easily accessible funds as much as people do.
-Just like a personal chequing account, a business chequing account gives specifically authorized individuals access to the funds in the account, but it belongs to the business itself and all transactions are part of a business’s financial activities.
-However, the requirements for opening a business chequing account are a bit different from those of a personal chequing account.
+Businesses need easily accessible funds as much as people do.
+Just like a personal chequing account, a business chequing account gives specifically authorized individuals access to the funds, but it belongs to the business itself and all transactions are part of a business’s financial activities.
+However, the requirements for opening one are a bit different from those of a personal chequing account.

-Chequing account versus savings account
+Chequing account vs. savings account

 While chequing accounts are necessary for everyday transactions, a savings account is another important financial tool.

 With a savings account, you’re putting aside money you don’t immediately need so that it can accrue interest and grow as you continue adding to it.
 You’re gaining interest on your savings account because you’re allowing the bank to borrow that money for its own transactions.
-Note that interest rates are not going to be as much as they would be in an investment account, although there are some online-only savings accounts that offer above-average interest rates.

 A savings account is particularly useful for short to medium-term savings goals, such as creating an emergency fund, saving up for a vacation, or building up enough capital to start investing more seriously.
 Unlike chequing accounts, savings accounts don’t always allow unlimited transactions.
 Many savings accounts will limit the number of withdrawals you can make per month, and you can’t really pay bills with a savings account since there’s no debit card that goes with it.
 So if you want to use a savings account efficiently, we recommend doing some research on finding the highest interest rates and lowest fees and setting up regular automated deposits so that your money can grow undisturbed.